Southern Virginia Knights: Women’s volleyball

-On November 6th, 2021 the Southern Virginia Women's Volleyball team won the USA South Athletic Conference tournament championship for the 2021–22 season.
+On November 6, 2021 the Southern Virginia Women's Volleyball team won the USA South Athletic Conference tournament championship for the 2021–22 season.
 This was Southern Virginia's first ever women’s volleyball conference championship.
 In their first ever appearance in the NCAA Division III women's volleyball tournament, the Southern Virginia Women's Volleyball team lost 0–3 to Emory in the first round.

+For the second year in a row the Southern Virginia Women's Volleyball team won the USA South Athletic Conference tournament championship for the 2022–23 season.
+They once again lost in the first round of the NCAA Division III women's volleyball tournament, this time too Carnegie Mellon.

 Wrestling

 In 2017–18 Nico Ramirez became the first NCAA National Qualifier in Southern Virginia's school history and made it to the second round of the NCAA Division III Wrestling Championships.
-Starting in the 2022-23 season the wrestling program will compete in the Old Dominion Athletic Conference.
+Starting in the 2022–23 season, the wrestling program began competing in the Old Dominion Athletic Conference.